lukedegruchy/ceylon-uuid/README.md

 - 0.0.7: Update to herd.chayote 0.0.7.
 Change UUID constructor to sealed.
 Move last unit test to test module.
 Expose bytesToUuid() as shared.
 Introduce type safe version as an enumerated type and use this for all operations involving versions.
+- 0.0.8: Add conversion functions from/to Java UUIDs.
+Refactor into separate source files for the UUID class and functions/constants.
+Add a TypedUUID based on Chayote TypedClass.